 Therefore, your job is to determine beforehand the consequences for each set of behavior in the classroom.
 This will guide your students in their behavior.
 If you fail to do so you will likely lose the battle in the classroom.
 Also, if you exercise wrong judgment and punish your students for everything they will rebel and that will be more frustrating for you.

-These are factors that are societal in nature but promotes students’ misbehavior in the classroom.
+These are factors that are societal in nature but promote students’ misbehavior in the classroom.
 Below are some of these factors:

 So, your knowledge of all these should help you understand your students and to manage their behavior appropriately.